Jump to content

 Since returning from part-time parental leave, the plaintiff has earned significantly less than her male colleagues at the same level.
 Between 2018 and 2022, the plaintiff's median monthly salary was 18% lower than that of the male peer group.
 If other salary components are included, the average was even over 23 %, with peaks of up to 39 %.
 The allocation of virtual shares to male E3 managers, for example, was up to 140% higher than for the plaintiff.
 The plaintiff also earns around 30% less than her direct colleague in the same division, even though they have both been with the company for the same length of time, were promoted in the same year and are equally qualified.

-This is incompatible with the case law of the Federal Labor Court and the ECJ.
-The requirement of equal pay is regulated in Art.
-157 TFEU and in Section 3 (1) and (7) EntgTranspG.
-According to Section 3 (2) sentence 1 EntgTranspG, a direct disadvantage in terms of pay already exists if an employee receives, has received or would receive lower pay for the same or equivalent work than an employee of the other gender.
-For the equal pay principle, it only matters whether the comparable person performs the same work or work of equal value and receives more money for it.
-In this case, wage discrimination is assumed and the employer must justify the difference in salary.
+The requirement for equal pay is regulated in Art.
+157 of the Treaty on the Functioning of the European Union (TFEU) and in Section 3 (1) and (7) of the German Pay Transparency Act (Entgelttransparenzgesetz - EntgTranspG).
+According to Section 3 para.
+2 sentence 1 EntgTranspG, a direct disadvantage in terms of pay already exists if an employee receives, has received or would receive lower pay for the same or equivalent work than an employee of the other gender receives.

 It is irrelevant whether the colleague with whom a woman compares herself is in the middle or at the top of the salary scale.
 An employee can also compare herself with people in the upper half of the comparison group and demand a corresponding salary adjustment.
 The employer is free to justify the difference in salary to the higher earning colleague with objective, transparent factors that have nothing to do with gender.
 Relevant qualifications or longer relevant professional experience can rebut the presumption of pay discrimination.

-In the case of Daimler AG, the salary difference could not be sufficiently justified.
+Even at first instance, Daimler was unable to sufficiently justify the salary differences.
 The company does not have a transparent, comprehensible and objective remuneration system for E3 managers.
 Instead, line managers are free to decide how the available budget is allocated to department heads.
-As a result, the salaries of the more than 200 E3 department heads at Daimler AG in 2022 showed a high salary spread of almost 70 %.
+As a result, the salaries of the more than 200 E3 department heads at Daimler in 2022 showed a high salary spread of almost 70 percent.

 GFF is experienced in the fight against pay discrimination